-The Community financial contribution for grants identified in part a) of Annex B to the Decision No 2006/970/Euratom shall be based on the reimbursement, in whole or in part, of eligible costs.
+The Community financial contribution for grants identified in part (a) of Annex II to Decision 2006/970/Euratom shall be based on the reimbursement, in whole or in part, of eligible costs.

-However, the Community financial contribution may take the form of flat rate financing, including scale of unit costs, or lump sum financing, or it may combine the reimbursement of eligible costs with flat rates and lump sums.
+However, the Community financial contribution may take the form of flat-rate financing, including scale of unit costs, or lumpsum financing, or it may combine the reimbursement of eligible costs with flat rates and lump sums.
 The Community financial contribution may also take the form of scholarships or prizes.